Tips for the Sandwich Generation: Strike a Better Work-Life Balance

 3. Ask for – and accept – assistance.
 Once family members and friends are aware of the level of stress you are facing, they often want to offer support, but are unsure how.
 If someone asks you if they can help in any way, be prepared with a relieved, “Yes!” and a few options of specific things you need: assistance with housework, meals, mowing the lawn, visiting with your older loved one, etc. And if no one offers to help, reach out to those who are closest to you and admit your need for support.

 One of the best ways family caregivers can reduce stress is by engaging the services of Hired Hands Homecare.
 Our personalized respite care services are available for a few hours each week up to and including full-time care.
-This allows older adults to remain safe and socially engaged while family caregivers are able to take time to tend to other needs.
-Contact us online or give us a call at (866) 940-4343 to arrange for a free in-home consultation and learn why we’re the top provider of hospice care in Pleasanton, CA, and nearby communities.
+This allows older adults to remain safe and socially engaged while family caregivers are able to take time to tend to other needs and maintain better work-life balance.
+Contact us online or give us a call at (866) 940-4343 to arrange for a free in-home consultation and learn why we’re the top provider of senior care in Santa Rosa, CA, and nearby communities.